JdeRobot/DetectionMetrics/docs/_pages/v1/funcionality/evaluator.md

 ---
 layout: home
 title: Evaluator
-permalink: /functionality/evaluator/
+permalink: /v1/functionality/evaluator/

 sidebar:
-  nav: "functionality"
+  nav: "main_v1"
 ---

 The **Evaluator** takes two datasets, one considered the ground truth, and compares them based on different metrics.

 The calculated metrics are accurate.
 The same **Ground Truth** and detections combination were evaluated using COCO API and the results